Good Or Bad Omens: 35 Myths And Superstitions Surrounding Black Cats Throughout The Eons

 Glowing eyes

-Let’s talk about the eye color of a black cat!
-It’s certainly a pretty interesting thing, and it’s hard not to stare into their piercing eyes.
-These guys look pretty scary when you see a pair of glowing eyes in the dark.
+Let’s talk about the eye color of a black cat.
+It’s certainly a pretty interesting thing.
+If you’ve ever been around one, you can admit that it’s hard not to stare into their piercing eyes.
+These guys look pretty scary when you see their glowing eyes in the dark.

 Sign of wealth

-Black cats are a symbol for many things.
+Black cats are a symbol of many things.
 They are signs of bad luck, good luck, health, prosperity, and many other things.
-They are also believed to protect us from evil!
+They are also believed to protect people from evil.
 However, did you know that black cats are considered a sign of luck in southern parts of France?

 The myth in Southern France is that if you treat a black cat with respect, you’ll get repaid with a lot of wealth!
 That’s why many people give these cats the first bite of their meals and a nice and comfy sleeping place.

 According to a French Folktale, if you place a black cat at a crossroads, well, to be more precise, where five roads meet, then they could find treasure.
-That’s exciting, but we don’t think a crossroads where five roads meet is something we see every day.
+That’s exciting, but we don’t think a crossroads where five roads meet is something you can come by easily.

-In fact, we think that finding the treasure would be easier than finding a crossroads where five roads meet and then placing a black cat on it.
-Well, that’s today’s situation.
-Maybe that wasn’t the case back in the day.
+In fact, we think that finding the treasure would be easier than finding a crossroads where five roads meet and then placing a black cat on it!
+But that’s today.
+Maybe that was not the case back in the day.

 Pop Culture

 If a cat in a theater is a sign of good luck, then casting a black cat for a movie or a show makes a lot of sense!
-You never know if that show or movie could end up becoming a box office success!
+You never know.
+Maybe that’s what could make the film become a box-office success!

 Holidays

-No, they are not the most popular worldwide, but they still exist.
+No, they are not the most popular cats worldwide, but they are still appreciated.
 For instance, the 17th of August is Black Cat Appreciation Day in the USA.
-Similarly, the 27th of October is the National Black Cat Day in England, and October is Black Cat awareness month!
+Similarly, the 27th of October is National Black Cat Day in England, and October is Black Cat Awareness Month!
+These guys aren’t doing too bad in life!

 Are you scared?

-Chances are you’ve probably heard this myth as well, considering that it is pretty famous one about black cats crossing roads causing bad luck.
-If a black cat enters your dream, that signifies fear.
-It basically means that you are experiencing fear.
+Chances are you’ve probably heard this myth as well, considering that it’s almost as famous as the one about black cats crossing roads and causing bad luck.
+If a black cat finds its way into your dreams, that signifies fear.

 Leave some milk for them

 Have you ever heard of Freya?
 She’s a Norse goddess who is associated with war, love, beauty, and fertility, among many other things.
-If you read more about her, you’ll see that she’s often displayed driving a chariot pulled by large-sized black cats.
+If you read more about her, you’ll notice that she’s often displayed driving a chariot pulled by massive black cats.

 There is a saying about this as well.
 It’s good to leave milk out for black cats during the harvest season.
 They’re believed to be Freya’s black cats, and if you leave a bowl of milk for them, they’ll bless you.